Closing Date: 13th July, 2026

 Special Requirements:

-The position(s) require(s) a(n) California State Bar Membership License.
+The position(s) require(s) a(n) Active membership in the California State Bar License.
 You will be required to provide a copy of your license prior to being hired.

 Possession of Minimum Qualifications will be verified prior to interview and/or appointment.
 If you are meeting Minimum Qualifications with education, you should include your unofficial transcripts/diploma for verification.
 Official transcripts may be required upon appointment.
 If it is determined an applicant does not meet the Minimum Qualifications, the candidate will be withheld from the eligibility list, rendering them inactive and ineligible to be hired for the position.
 Candidates who have been withheld may file an appeal with the State Personnel Board.

-Candidates new to CDCR/CCHCS are required to submit to a background investigation process utilizing Live Scan Fingerprinting.
+Candidates new to CDCR/CCHCS are required to submit to a background investigation process utilizing Live Scan Fingerprinting prior to appointment.

 When submitting supporting documents, PDF file format is preferred.